AdaCore/libadalang/dev_manual/design_documents/implicit_dereference_aspect.rst

 The high level solution for the implicit dereference aspect would be to encode that disjunction in the name resolution of the ``Name`` node.
-This does not appear to be very difficult, appart from the necessary plumbing.
+This does not appear to be very difficult, apart from the necessary plumbing.

 TODO: fill out when we start implementing.